Recipe for Easy Company Potatoes

 Ingredients for Easy Company Potatoes

-In the past if I don’t have any cream of chicken soup in the pantry, I’ll substitute cream of celery or cream of mushroom soups.
-Any of them work well in this recipe.
+• If I don’t have Cream of Chicken Soup in the pantry, I’ll substitute cream of celery or cream of mushroom soups.

-And finally, we come to the finishing notes.
-The topping.
-In the past I’ve used different ingredients–crushed cornflakes, dried fried onions, and Italian style bread crumbs.
+• For toppings, I’ve used crushed cornflakes, dried fried onions, and Italian style bread crumbs.
 I prefer the latter two options, with bread crumbs as my top choice.
 But use what you have available in your pantry.
-The fried onions give the dish a little more flavor zest, but the Italian bread crumbs give the topping a bit more color because of the additional herbs.
-It’s your choice.
-If you’re wild about fried onions, use them.

 Instructions for Making this Recipe

-Spoon into an oblong or oval baking dish sprayed with cooking spray.
+Spoon into the prepared oblong or oval baking dish.
 Sprinkle the Italian style bread crumbs over the top of the casserole.

 Serve with Grilled Pork Loin Chops and Asparagus on Pfalztgraff Country Hen Dishes